1.2 Data Science Role and Skill Tracks

 Data engineering is the foundation that makes everything else possible (figure 1.2).
 It mainly involves building data infrastructures and pipelines.
 In the past, when data was stored on local servers, computers, or other devices, constructing the data infrastructure was a major IT project.
 This included software, hardware for servers to store the data, and the ETL (extract, transform, and load) process.

 With the advent of cloud computing, the new standard for storing and computing data is on the cloud.
 Data engineering today is essentially software engineering with data flow as the primary focus.
 The fundamental element for automation is maintaining the data pipeline through modular, well-commented code, and version control.

 Designing and setting up the entire environment to support data science workflow is the prerequisite for data science projects.
 It includes setting up storage in the cloud, Kafka platform, Hadoop and Spark clusters, etc. Each company has a unique data condition and need.
 The data environment will be different depending on the size of the data, update frequency, the complexity of analytics, compatibility with the back-end infrastructure, and (of course) budget.

 - Data management

 If you want to integrate the model or analysis into the production system, you have to automate all data handling steps.
 It involves the whole pipeline from data access, preprocessing, modeling to final deployment.
 It is necessary to make the system work smoothly with all existing software stacks.
-So, it requires to monitor the system through some robust measures, such as rigorous error handling, fault tolerance, and graceful degradation to make sure the system is running smoothly and the users are happy.
+So, it requires monitoring the system through some robust measures, such as rigorous error handling, fault tolerance, and graceful degradation to make sure the system is running smoothly and users are happy.

 - Domain knowledge

 Domain knowledge is the understanding of the organization or industry where you apply data science.
 You can’t make sense of data without context.
-Some questions about the context are:
+Some questions about the context are

 - What are the critical metrics for this kind of business?